 The required education to become an OTA typically takes two years, with both didactic and clinical components.
 During the didactic component, students learn anatomy, physiology, pathology, and kinesiology while they gain hands-on experience through a clinical component.
 Some courses may be completed online as well.
 With this training, OTAs can help patients improve life skills by providing various services such as teaching them how to dress or eat more independently or helping them perform activities of daily living like bathing or grooming.

 Being an occupational therapy assistant can be highly rewarding.
 Not only are they able to help people with physical or mental disabilities achieve their highest potential, but they can earn a comfortable living doing it.
-According to the Bureau of Labor Statistics (BLS 2022), job openings for OTAs are expected to increase by an impressive 25 percent between 2021 and 2031.
+According to the Bureau of Labor Statistics (BLS 2024), job openings for OTAs are expected to increase by an impressive 21 percent between 2023 and 2033, a rate that’s over five times the national average for all professions over the same time period.

 Occupational therapy assistants are important in helping individuals with physical or mental disabilities gain or regain skills necessary for their highest quality of life.
 Keep reading to learn about the education, licensing, and certification requirements to become an OTA.